cryostatio/cryostat-legacy/README.md

 variable `CONTAINER_JFR_SSL_PROXIED` to a non-empty value.
 This informs `container-jfr` that the URLs it reports pointing back to itself should use the secure variants of protocols.

+If the certificate used for SSL-enabled Grafana/jfr-datasource connections is self-signed or otherwise untrusted, set the environment variable `CONTAINER_JFR_ALLOW_UNTRUSTED_SSL` to permit uploads of recordings.